7Section7/HiFi-SoRaP-vulkan/README.md

 ## <b>Introduction</b> ##

+This repository is a fork of the HiFi-SoRaP project https://sourceforge.net/projects/hifi-sorap/.
+The original project uses OpenGL to interact with the GPU.
+This fork integrates the Vulkan graphics API  as a way to use compute shaders for faster computing of the SRP.

+Developed for the Math and Computer Science degrees final thesis by me.

+Original README follows:

 The  aim  of  this  project  is  to  develop  an  efficient  way  of  computing  the solar  radiation  pressure acceleration  that  acts  on  a  spacecraft.